Reporting

 The process is challenging, because every detail counts in creating a case against the perpetrator.
 Remember that it is your right to break or even stop at any time, and if you are being made to feel uncomfortable, trust your intuition and ask if you can talk to someone else.
 You may split your retelling over several days should it work better for you.
 The goal is to give your evidence clearly and calmly, so you should do whatever you need to make yourself comfortable.

 It is often said that giving a statement is re-traumatising – this is not just because you are required to recount your assault, but because you may feel like your agency is taken away, just like it was when you were assaulted.
-Someone else must type what you say, and this can be incredibly frustrating.
+Unless you are in a state where your statement can be recorded, someone else must type what you say, and this can be incredibly frustrating.
 You will often need to stop to assist with menial tasks such as spelling.
 You will have sentences repeated back to you over and over for your approval before you can move on.
 It can feel disempowering to have someone break your story up in this way.
 Nothing you say is permanent, there is plenty of time to edit and review your statement as you go and at the end.
 Remember, the statement is written in your words, and while you may have to wait to rearrange or confirm them, this is your story.

 Your statement is presented in sections – section ‘b’ line ’12’, or ‘paragraph 1’.
 When you are satisfied with your statement, you will review it before signing and dating each page.
 The investigating officer will do the same.
 This officially begins your investigation.
 If you remember something else later on, or want to clarify a section of your statement, you can complete another, smaller, statement that will refer to the section you are ‘editing’.